centurion-project/module-redirect/README.md

 # Implementation

 - add the module to your project
+- activate the module "redirect" in the file modules.ini
-- implement the interface Redirect_Model_DbTable_Row_Interface, in row that you want to be
+- implement the interface Redirect_Model_DbTable_Row_Interface, in row that you want to be watch by this module

 # TODO